 Phoenix, AZ 85048

 Ahwatukee and the Ahwatukee Foothills comprise an urban village of Phoenix, Arizona.
+They are the southernmost portion of Phoenix.
+The Ahwatukee neighborhood encompasses four zip codes: 85040, 85044, 85045, and 85048.
 The nation’s largest city park, South Mountain Park, lies between Phoenix and its village, Ahwatukee.
 In the Phoenix metro area, Ahwatukee is considered to be part of the East Valley.
-The population is 77,288, including 19,703 adults 55+ according to the Statistical Atlas of 2018.
+The population of the Ahwatukee neighborhood is approximately 137,539, based on 2000 – 2020 state data.
+The Ahwatukee Village’s population comprising zip codes 85044, 85045, and 85048 is approximately 87,425, including 19,703 adults 55+ according to the Statistical Atlas of 2018.
+The senior population continues to grow because people have moved to Ahwatukee and stayed.
 SAGA also serves seniors, caregivers and families in the surrounding areas of Chandler and Tempe.

 SAGA Connecting Seniors with Resources